Register by June 4th to avoid a late fee.

 2018 HEDS Annual Conference

 The 2018 HEDS Annual Conference will be June 17-20 in Spokane, Washington at the DoubleTree by Hilton City Center.
+A full schedule for the conference is available here.

 The HEDS Annual Conference brings together people from small colleges and universities to present on and discuss the use of evidence from institutional research, assessment, educational development, college success programs, and any other area to advance undergraduate liberal arts education, inclusive excellence, and student success.
 We welcome participants from all colleges and universities—you do not have to be from a HEDS institution to attend this conference.